 Types Of Bending

 There are basically three types of bending used extensively.
-However, there are some other types of bending process also.
+However, there are some other types of bending processes also.
 But discussing all those in a single article could be too much.
 I will post different articles on all those processes.

 - Air Bending

 Air bending means the sheet metal part is in the air when the bend is performed.
 Please look into the below picture.
-It shows that only at two-point the part is touching the die.
+It shows that only at two-point is the part touching the die.
 When the punch is coming in contact with the part, it is still in the air.
-That is why is called air bending.
-In case of air bending V shape and U, shape parts only can be fabricated
+That is why it is called air bending.
+In the case of air bending V shape and U, shape parts only can be fabricated.

-Since the air bending is done on the air, and there is a very little surface point of contact between the part and die surface, it is very difficult to control the angle.
+Since the air bending is done on the air, and there is minimal surface contact between the part and die surface, it is tough to control the angle.
 Often in air bending, the angle variation is up to +/- 0.5 degrees.
 But In air bending, you can choose a wide variety of angles from the same too set.

 The bending pressure required is less in the case of air bending.
 The reason being, the punch does not necessarily need to touch the die surface.
 The inner radius of the bend is not dependent on the die radius at all.
 However, it is dependent on the punch radius.

 The spring back is more in air bending as the bend is done on the air.
 Due to the spring effect, the spring back is more in air bending.
 Below is a table that shows the ideal V width, Inner radius, and angle precision of air bending, bottoming, and coining.